 Over the last few weeks I have modified my OBC maps and state listings, primarily as a result of a book project that requires a full review of adoptee rights in all fifty states and the District of Columbia.
 As a result, I have now removed Hawaii from the unrestricted OBC rights category and have reclassified it as a state that has compromised rights.
 To put it simply, it has moved from green to yellow.

 This was not a quick decision to make, and I expect significant blowback for making it.
-But I made the decision for the simple reason that it it is misleading to describe Hawaii as unrestricted.
-Hawaii does not treat all adult Hawaiian-born adopted people equally.
+But I made the decision for the simple reason that it is misleading to describe Hawaii as unrestricted.
+Hawaii does not treat all adult adopted people born in Hawaii equally.
 Here’s how.

 Court Records vs. Vital Records

 Hawaii is different than nearly every other state in how it handles adult adopted peoples’ requests for copies of their own original birth certificates (South Dakota is also an exception and is similar to Hawaii’s approach).
 Rather than the state’s department of health releasing a copy of the original birth record directly to to the adoptee, Hawaii instead provides copies of court records from the state circuit court that finalized the adoption.

 Court records, however, are only available if there is an actual court file.
 Critically, this means that, if an adoptee is born in Hawaii but adopted in a different state—let’s say, California—the adopted person does not have a court file in Hawaii.
 Rather, the court case and all of the court records are in the state where the adoption was finalized—in this case California.